Website Design and SEO: Why Your SEO Plan Needs to Come First

 Monitor your website and rankings from the moment your website launches.

-Content should be at the core of your SEO strategy.
+Content should be at the core of your website design and SEO strategy.
 Content typically refers to text.
 But that doesn’t just refer to text in the backend.

 Anytime you read a blog post or a description on a webpage, that’s content that can be crawled by search engines.
 A general rule many marketers follow is to ensure each page has at least 300 words.